RhysEJF/radical-alignment/concepts/cognitive-forking.md

 ## How Open Worldviews Prevent Ideological Capture

-Here's a pattern you've probably noticed: every ideology comes as a package deal.
+Here's a pattern you've probably noticed.
+Every ideology comes as a package deal.

 You can't just agree with the parts that make sense and reject the parts that don't.
 You can't cherry-pick the merit beliefs and leave the crony beliefs on the shelf.
 It's all or nothing.
 Accept the bundle or get cast out.